mohdfaizan00786/Computer-Graphics/README.md

-This repository contains program based on computer graphics (graphics.h) and openGl programs in C/C++.
+This repository contains program based on computer graphics (graphics.h) programs in C/C++.